 An introductory comparative study of the principles, techniques and policy issues of government in constitutional democracies and authoritarian regimes.
 The focuses on selected West European (Britain, France, Germany) and non-West European (Japan, Mexico, Russia, Nigeria and Iran) countries and the evolution of the European Union.
 Honors eligible course.
+Additional course work will be required for students taking this as an Honors course.
+Students must earn a B or higher in order to receive the Honors designation.
 Students will not receive credit for both PLS 205 and IDS 297 Comparative Government: Countries & Cultures.